deathchatpod/QuoteVault/replit.md

 - Metrics: quotes found/verified counts, API costs, processing time
 - Timestamps for query lifecycle tracking

+**Quote-Query Junction Table (quoteQueries)**:
+- Links quotes to the queries that discovered them (many-to-many relationship)
+- Enables "By Query" filtering to show quotes from specific searches
+- Tracks which sources contributed to each query's results
+- Supports duplicate quotes appearing in multiple search results

 **Design Decisions**:
 - **Duplicate Detection**: Quotes are checked for duplicates by text before insertion to prevent redundancy
 - **Source Aggregation**: Multiple sources can contribute to the same quote, stored as JSON array
+- **Query-Quote Linking**: Junction table allows tracking which queries discovered which quotes, enabling historical filtering
 - **Cost Tracking**: API costs tracked at query level for transparency and budget management
+- **Cache Management**: Query list cache is invalidated when searches start and complete to ensure UI shows latest query history

 ### Authentication & Authorization